 8. Avoid driving along expressway unless necessary

-While car is cheap to rent, please be mindful that tolls can be expensive when travelling along expressway.
-We avoided travelling on expressways most of the time, using the car built-in GPS system to “avoid tolls”.
+While a car is cheap to rent, please be mindful that tolls can be expensive when traveling along the expressway.
+We avoided traveling on expressways most of the time, using the car built-in GPS system to “avoid tolls”.
 Google map also has this function.

-One of the two occasions when we opted to pay toll was when shifting our base from south to north Okinawa.
+One of the two occasions, when we opted to pay the toll, was when shifting our base from south to north Okinawa.
 The toll fee from Naha to Nago was ¥980 (approx. S$12).
-This cut down travelling time from two hours to one hour.
+This cut down traveling time from two hours to one hour.

 9. How much should I budget for food in Okinawa?